lchop/Cpp_guide/README.md

 ~~~
 > Leads to memory fragmentation, we don't know where it's allocated in memory, random, they can be close to each other or very far -> cache miss. ***A lot slower than single dimensional array.***

-Tips, creating a single dimensionnal array and :
+Tips, creating a single dimensional array and you can still increment in a double loop with line and column:
 ~~~cpp
 int* array = new int[5 * 5];
 for (int y = 0; y<5; y++)